k-tomaszewski/rest-api-example/README.md

 By default the application starts listening on TCP port 8080.

-If the above-mentioned environment variable is not set, the application defaults to start the embedded database in in-memory mode.
+If the above-mentioned environment variable is not set, the application defaults to start the embedded database in the in-memory mode.

 ## REST API guide
 There are 3 REST API endpoints supported to meet above-mentioned requirements: